What to Do When Experiencing an Osteoarthritis Flare-Up

 Having an Emotional Outlet

-Support can help you get through the constant physical and emotional obstacles of a flare up.
+Support can help you get through the constant physical and emotional obstacles of an osteoarthritis flare-up.
 Support can come in a variety of forms; it could be someone who helps with tasks you are physically unable to do, someone you talk to about your struggles, or someone who is going through the same ordeal.

 Make sure to identify who your support is when it comes to dealing with pain so you know who to turn to when you’re having a rough time.
 Talking among others about your struggle with osteoarthritis will allow you to better cope with the condition and manage your emotions better when dealing with a flare up.